-- TIN (Tire Identification Number) for a new tire (example: DOT XX XX XXX XXXX) - DOT: Abbreviation for the "Department of Transportation".
+- TIN (Tire Identification Number) for a new tire (example: DOT XX XX XXX XXXX) - 1.
+DOT: Abbreviation for the "Department of Transportation".
 The symbol can be placed above, below or to the left or right of the Tire Identification Number. - 2.
 Two-digit code: Manufacturer's identification mark - 3.
 Two-digit code: Tire size

 - 4. Three-digit code: Tire type code (Optional) - 5.
-Three-digit code: Date of Manufacture - Four numbers represent the week and year the tire was built.
+Three-digit code: Date of Manufacture - 6.
+Four numbers represent the week and year the tire was built.
 For example, the numbers 3103 means the 31st week of 2003.
-If these numbers are missing, then look on the other sidewall of the tire. - Tire ply composition and material The number of layers or plies of rubber-coated fabric in the tire.
+If these numbers are missing, then look on the other sidewall of the tire - Tire ply composition and material The number of layers or plies of rubber-coated fabric in the tire.
 Tire manufacturers also must indicate the materials in the tire, which include steel, nylon, polyester, and others. - Maximum permissible inflation pressure This number is the greatest amount of air pressure that should be put in the tire.
-Do not exceed the maximum permissible inflation pressure. - (5) Maximum load rating This number indicates the maximum load in kilograms and pounds that can be carried by the tire.
-When replacing the tires on the vehicle, always use a tire that has the same load rating as the factory installed tire.
+Do not exceed the maximum permissible inflation pressure. - Maximum load rating This number indicates the maximum

-- Term of "tubeless" or "tube type" Indicates whether the tire requires an inner tube ("tube type") or not ("tubeless"). - The word "radial" The word "radial" is shown if the tire has radial structure. - (8) Manufacturer or brand name Manufacturer or brand name is shown.
+- load in kilograms and pounds that can be carried by the tire.
+When replacing the tires on the vehicle, always use a tire that has the same load rating as the factory installed tire - Term of "tubeless" or "tube type" Indicates whether the tire requires an inner tube ("tube type") or not ("tubeless"). - The word "radial" The word "radial" is shown if the tire has radial structure. - Manufacturer or brand name Manufacturer or brand name is shown other sidewall of the tire, or (2) the outward facing sidewall of an asymmetrical tire that has a particular side that must always face outward when mounted on a vehicle.